InclusiveEducationTUDelft/InclusiveEducationTUDelft/public/data/tips/gendermag.md

-# Use GendereMag to help making inclusive software
+# Use GendereMag to make inclusive software

 When students are working on software projects, they can consult GenderMag